Timothy Kramer: Career

 Kramer was trained as a composer and organist at Pacific Lutheran University (PLU) in Tacoma, Washington studying with David Robbins (composition) and David P. Dahl (organ).
 He also played electric bass and jazz piano in addition to his compositional studies.
-He earned his masters and doctorate at the University of Michigan, where his primary composition teachers were William Albright, Leslie Bassett, William Bolcom and George Wilson.
+He earned his master's degree and doctorate at the University of Michigan, where his primary composition teachers were William Albright, Leslie Bassett, William Bolcom and George Wilson.
 He studied organ with James Kibbie and harpsichord with Edward Parmentier.
-As a Fulbright Scholar he studied with Martin Redel at the Hochschule für Musik Detmold, in Germany from 1988-89.
+As a Fulbright Scholar he studied with Martin Redel at the Hochschule für Musik Detmold, in Germany from 1988 to 1989.
 Early in his career he taught at Indiana State University, Rose Hulman Institute of Technology, and at the University of Michigan.
 Starting in 1991 he taught for nineteen years at Trinity University in San Antonio.
 While living in San Antonio, he founded (with composers David Heuser and Elisenda Fábregas) CASA (Composers Alliance of San Antonio), a group that promotes contemporary music in South Texas.
 In 2010, he moved to Illinois College in Jacksonville, Illinois, where he was Chair of the Music Department and named the Edward Capps Professor of Humanities in 2013.
-He became Professor Emeritus in 2020.
+He became professor emeritus in 2020.